 The women wanted to increase the building fund, and a "Rubber Day" was suggested.
-Advertisements were particular profession, and can afford inserted in the newspapers announcing that certain stores would prov de should a young woman intending to be barrels into which persons could deposit rubber goods of any character for er.
-If it is necessary for a girl to make the building fund of the day nursery. her own living, she should not, under | The school children were interested any circumstances, refuse to give, to and barrels were provided at all the any kind of honest work, the train- schools.
-For a week every boy and girl in town had been gathering rub- is warming up in a very satisfactory ber for the day nursery.
+Advertisements were ing that certain stores would prov de barrels into which persons could deposit rubber goods of any character for the building fund of the day nursery. girl in town had been gathering rubber for the day nursery.

 When the collection closed it was for success, but perseverance is the found that tons of rubber of every depathway to it.
 If you have any spec- scription, from bicycle tires, rubber ial bent, follow it by all means; but, shoes, rubber coats, balls, even down above all other things, do not w stel to rubber bands, had found its way your time or opportunities.
 Make the into the barrels.
 The women realized most of your youth, and, while you about \$1,000.
 The rubber was conhave health and strength, do some- tracted for by a Cleveland concern.
-In ' their enthusiasm many pairs of rubber shoes that had seen but little wear were thrown into the barrels by pass-A sachet of long lasting fragrance ers-by.
+In their enthusiasm many pairs of rubber shoes that had seen but little wear were thrown into the barrels by pass-A sachet of long lasting fragrance ers-by.
 It was a great success, and an

 Old-Fashioned Dinners.
 Many a papa thinks that the baby